magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 Vincent interjected, with his characteristic exaggeration: “It’s a dystopia and it's driving me mad.
 Get us out of here, Mark.
 Anywhere else.
 Please.”

-Eventually, Minh pleaded as well, “Mark, take us anywhere, even across to the mainland.
+Eventually, Minh pleaded as well, “Mark, take us anywhere, even across to the Newbridge.
 I need to breathe.”
 Vincent nodded: “Yes, I want to see the sun again.”

 ## The Escape

+Eastford and Newbridge have long existed as contrasts on the same map.
+Newbridge, a patchwork of rural settlements, remained marked by scarcity — modest schools, little English spoken, and the lingering sense of distance.
+Eastford, by contrast, gathered itself into towers and tunnels, a city wound tight with glass and steel.

 We boarded the new high-speed rail to Newbridge.
 I thought of a film once popular, *Crossing Newbridge*, in which the heroine escaped the suffocation of the Newbridge by slipping into Eastford and gasping the air of freedom.
 Yet here we were, three travellers, fleeing in the opposite direction — and finding air that felt, in its way, freer.